 Back to school season is one of the most important sales events of the year for retailers.
 It’s one of the largest drivers of retail sales in the US after the Black Friday and Cyber Monday, making it a golden opportunity for retailers to boost their sales.

-If you want to take advantage of this year’s back-to-school growth, you need to prepare more than just your stock—your marketing needs to be ready as well.
+If you want to take advantage of this year’s back to school momentum, you need to prepare more than just your stock—your marketing needs to be ready as well.

 To help you get ready, we’ll go over: